mklilley/magnetic-moments/src/SG_julia.md

 ylabel(L"\partial B_z /\partial y \ (T/m)");
 ```

-We can re-create field and gradient functions to include the new inhomogeneity.
+We can re-create the field and gradient functions to include the new inhomogeneity.

 ```julia
 function B(r)